flaneurette/UX.js/README.md

 An example showing a form, dynamically generated with UX.js

 # UX Components (.ux Files)
 A UX component is a self-contained UI element written in .ux format.
-It is possible to use the custom UX.js attributes to achieve certain features.
+It is possible to all custom UX.js attributes to achieve certain features.

-Example of a .ux Component
+Example of a .ux Component:

 ```
 <section>